 Lieutenant Commander Marcus Bancroft

-Marcus Bancroft is the current Executive Officer of the USS Olympus, promoted in the field from Second Officer and Chief Operations Officer following the Battle of the Round Table, which left the Olympus's senior staff in disarray.
-Bancroft has seven years of experience in Starfleet and has served at both CONN and Ops roles on exploration vessels of various sizes.
+Marcus Bancroft is the current Executive Officer of the USS Diligent.
+Bancroft has eight years of experience in Starfleet and has served at both CONN and Ops roles on exploration vessels of various sizes.
 He is very by-the-book and is a stickler for decorum and protocol.
-Reserved and taciturn, he doesn't make friends very quickly or easily, but has an exhaustive knowledge of Starfleet regulations and starship operations.
+Though he can be quite charming when he chooses to, he is normally reserved and taciturn, and doesn't make friends very quickly or easily, but has an exhaustive knowledge of Starfleet regulations and starship operations.

 Born in burgeoning Greater London, Marcus Bancroft was the fourth son of the Marquess of Redhill, who was in turn the first son of the Duchess of Tonbridge.
 For as little as all that meant in the Earth of the 24th Century, the British were one of the few Human nations to retain their ancient system of nobility and aristocracy, even after three world wars.
 For Marcus, even being so distantly connected to nobility set in motion a series of events that would chart the course of his life fairly rigidly.
 Raised by a governess and tutors until he was of school age, Marcus entered Eton College when he was 13 and stayed there for the next five years, returning only for school holidays.
 After that, though, the plan became a little more fuzzy.
 His eldest brother, the Baron of Hindhead, would be expected to get an education and then simply wait to inherit his father’s and grandmother’s titles, and then have children who would then in turn inherit those titles.
 Marcus’s second-oldest brother was destined for politics by way of service in the Royal Army, which by that time was more of a standing humanitarian force rather than a martial one, and his third brother would train for the clergy.
 By the time Marcus came along, all of the traditional roles for aristocratic children were occupied–his parents weren’t quite sure what to do with him, or, really, where to warehouse him.